-BIO-5: Avoidance of San Joaquin Kit Fox and American badger dens: If dens/burrows that could support the San Joaquin kit fox or American badger are discovered during the pre-activity surveys conducted under MM BIO-1, the avoidance buffers outlined below shall be established.
-No work would occur within these buffers unless the biologist approves and monitors the activity.
+BIO-5: Avoidance of Burrowing Owl Burrows and American Badger and San Joaquin Kit Fox Dens.
+If dens or burrows that could support any of these species are discovered during the pre-activity survey conducted under Measure BIO-4, the avoidance buffers outlined below should be established.
+No work should occur within these buffers unless the biologist approves and monitors the activity.